 Brownspine Prickly Pear is a super rare houseplant 🌿 that is easy to grow and needs very little water to thrive.
 They do best in long-lasting, direct light ☀️ and should be less than 1 foot from a window.

-Brownspine pricklypear likes soil that is well draining.
+Brownspine Prickly Pear likes soil that is extremely well-draining.
 Your plant shouldn't need added fertilizers if you repot each time it doubles in size.

 Also known as

 Brownspine Prickly Pear needs 0.5 cups of water every 12 when it doesn’t get direct sunlight and is potted in a 5" pot.